znicholls/CMIP6-json-data-citation-generator/README.rst

 .. sec-begin-license

 The CMIP6 Data Citation Generator is free software under a BSD 2-Clause License, see `LICENSE <./LICENSE>`_.
-If you make any use of the CMIP6 Data Citation Generator, please cite the relevant [to do: Zenodo release] `Zenodo release <https://zenodo.org/search?page=1&size=20&q=cmip6-data-citation-generator>`_.
+If you make any use of the CMIP6 Data Citation Generator, please cite the relevant `Zenodo release <https://zenodo.org/search?page=1&size=20&q=cmip6-data-citation-generator>`_.

 .. sec-end-license